 5. Marqués de Murrieta – Logroño, La Rioja

-Marqués de Murrieta is one of the wineries connected to Spanish history.
+Marqués de Murrieta is one of the most famous wineries in Spain due to its connection to Spanish history.
 The founder, Don Luciano Murrieta and García- Lemoine, produced (and exported) the first fine wine from Rioja in 1852.
 After his trip to Bordeaux he was inspired by the concept of French château to create the Ygay Castle around the 300 acres of vineyards of their property, recently reopened after several years closed for rehabilitation.

 6. Bodegas López de Heredia ‘Viña Tondonia’ – Haro, La Rioja